Phaethontis quadrangle: Martian gullies

 The ice-rich mantle may be the result of climate changes.
 Changes in Mars's orbit and tilt cause significant changes in the distribution of water ice from polar regions down to latitudes equivalent to Texas.
 During certain climate periods water vapor leaves polar ice and enters the atmosphere.
 The water comes back to ground at lower latitudes as deposits of frost or snow mixed generously with dust.
 The atmosphere of Mars contains a great deal of fine dust particles.
 Water vapor will condense on the particles, then fall down to the ground due to the additional weight of the water coating.
-When Mars is at its greatest tilt or obliquity, up to 2 cm of ice could be removed from the summer ice cap and deposited at midlatitudes.
-This movement of water could last for several thousand years and create a snow layer of up to around 10 meters thick.
+When Mars is at its greatest tilt or obliquity, up to two centimeters of ice could be removed from the summer ice cap and deposited at midlatitudes.
+This movement of water could last for several thousand years and create a snow layer of up to around ten meters thick.
 When ice at the top of the mantling layer goes back into the atmosphere, it leaves behind dust, which insulating the remaining ice.
 Measurements of altitudes and slopes of gullies support the idea that snowpacks or glaciers are associated with gullies.
 Steeper slopes have more shade which would preserve snow.
 Higher elevations have far fewer gullies because ice would tend to sublimate more in the thin air of the higher altitude.

 The third theory might be possible since climate changes may be enough to simply allow ice in the ground to melt and thus form the gullies.
 During a warmer climate, the first few meters of ground could thaw and produce a "debris flow" similar to those on the dry and cold Greenland east coast.
 Since the gullies occur on steep slopes only a small decrease of the shear strength of the soil particles is needed to begin the flow.
 Small amounts of liquid water from melted ground ice could be enough.
 Calculations show that a third of a mm of runoff can be produced each day for 50 days of each Martian year, even under current conditions.

 Gorgonum Chaos as seen by Mars Reconnaissance Orbiter HiRISE.
 Image about 4 km wide.

 Group of gullies on north wall of crater that lies west of the crater Newton (41.3047 degrees south latitude, 192.89 east longitide).
 Image taken with Mars Global Surveyor under the MOC Public Targeting Program.